Destin, Florida: Geography

 The city is located on a peninsula separating the Gulf of Mexico from Choctawhatchee Bay.
 The peninsula was originally an island; hurricanes and sea level changes gradually connected the island to the mainland.

 Destin is near several other cities in the region.
 The city of Fort Walton Beach is located to the west at the inlet of Santa Rosa Sound into Choctawhatchee Bay.
 North of Destin, across the bay is Niceville, with the Mid-Bay Bridge linking the two by road.
-U.S. Route 98 is the main route through the city, running from west to east.
-U.S. Route 98 leads east 56 mi (90 km) to Panama City and west 48 mi (77 km) to Pensacola.
+US 98 is the main route through the city, running from west to east.
+US 98 leads east 56 mi (90 km) to Panama City and west 48 mi (77 km) to Pensacola.

 At the western tip of the peninsula is East Pass (also known as Destin Pass), separating it from Santa Rosa Island to the west.
 East Pass is the only outlet of Choctawhatchee Bay into the Gulf of Mexico, Many sources claim that the current pass was dug by hand with an inrush of water widening it within hours.
 The early pass appears (at the East end of Destin Harbor) in early maps and surveys from Spanish, French, and English surveyors, such as Thomas Jefferys's 1775 map The Coast of West Florida and Louisiana.
 Frequent dredging is required to keep East Pass navigable.

 "Crab Island," was actually two islands made from sand that the Army Corps of Engineers dredged up from the East Pass.
 These islands were large enough to inhabit sea grass, small shrubs and nesting seabirds.
 It has been reduced to a significant sandbar, which appears only when the tide is out.
 It has become a popular anchorage in the area.
 The entrance to Destin Harbor, a lagoon between the beaches and the main body of the western portion of the peninsula, is located just north of the East Pass jetty.
 The lagoon is formed by a sand spit named Holiday Isle; many condominiums have been built along the harbor since the 1970s.
 Norriego Point protects the harbor and was doubled in size in order to protect against coastal erosion.

 According to the United States Census Bureau, the city has a total area of 8.2 sqmi, of which 7.5 sqmi is land and 0.6 sqmi (7.95%) is water.

 Climate

 Environmental issues

-A 2013 study identified the city as one of the cities in Florida most in risk of inundation.
+A 2013 study identified the city as one of the cities in Florida most at risk of inundation.
 A 2019 report by the Florida Department of Environmental Protection listed sections of the beach as "critically eroded".